Card Summary Table

 While doing this, you can also earn the Explorer badges, for which a total of 375 pts are available.
 Finally, earn up to 400 points as you work your way toward 1000 nights of cumulative stays.
 Here is a breakdown of the earnings.

-Tip #7: If you’re more interested in airline miles, switch from earning points to earnings miles through your chosen airline program.
+Tip #7: If you’re more interested in airline miles, switch from earning points to earning miles through your chosen airline program.

 At the basic membership level, the value of the two is equal.
 Therefore, earn miles if that is what you are interested in.
 This way, you don’t have to wait until you accumulate a minimum amount to transfer.